Skip to main content

 5. Run the provider through the workspace environment

-./bin/tinx --workspace demo -- echo plan
+./bin/tinx --workspace demo exec echo one two

-./bin/tinx --workspace demo exec echo plan
+./bin/tinx --workspace demo exec echo-tool alpha beta

 6. Start an interactive workspace shell